How we operate

 Working with Māori

 Our commitment to Māori is outlined in the Auckland Plan 2050 and is part of our commitment to the council.
-As a new organisation, we have worked closely with our mana whenua partners to understand their priorities in Tāmaki Makaurau.
+We work closely with our mana whenua partners to understand their priorities in Tāmaki Makaurau.

 Mana whenua believe what is best for Māori is best ultimately best for everyone in Tāmaki Makaurau.
-They have shared their top five aspirations with Panuku, below is a summary:
+They have shared their top five aspirations with Eke Panuku, and these can be summarised as: